Free Things to Do in Dresden

 Must-see spots that don't cost a penny.

-Frauenkirche Dome Free
+Frauenkirche Neumarkt Free

-Fürstenzug Procession Free
+Fürstenzug Procession of Princes Free

 Free Cultural Experiences